almotasim90/DPI/Suricata_Install_and_configure.md

 ---
-title:  Install & Configure Suricata
+Title:  Install & Configure Suricata
-description: Install and Maintain Suricata on Debian
+Description: Install and Maintain Suricata on Debian
-category: DPI
+Category: DPI
 ---

 This page is for setting up and configure Suricata network threat detection (version 6.0.1) engine on Debian 10.